 How much is the UPS additional handling fee?

-The following is from the 2019 Tariff/Terms and Conditions of Service Agreement that was updated on July 9, 2019:
+The following is from the 2020 Tariff/Terms and Conditions of Service Agreement that was updated on December 29, 2019:

-UPS Additional Handling Charge
+41.9 UPS Additional Handling Charge

-- Any package with its longest side exceeding 48 inches or its second-longest side exceeding 30 inches
+- Any Package with its longest side exceeding 48 inches or its second-longest side exceeding 30 inches;

 How can a company avoid UPS additional handling charges?

-UPS Additional handling fees can be troublesome for many shippers.
 They cannot avoid shipping packages within the UPS definition.
 Many companies have this cost reduced during a contract agreement negotiation with UPS.
 The carrier might agree to a 25-75% reduction of this fee.